marc-jones/phd_thesis/content/02_spring/04_floral_transition.md

 differentiator.}\label{figure:228:soc1leaf}
 \end{figure}

-To determine if the *BnSOC1* genes exhibit tissue specific regulatory divergence, the expression of the genes was assessed in the leaf.
+To determine if the *BnSOC1* genes exhibit tissue-specific regulatory divergence, the expression of the genes was assessed in the leaf.
 The same six copies of *BnSOC1* are expressed in the leaf as in the apex.
 The *BnSOC1* copies in the leaf exhibit a *gradated* regulatory module assignment, suggesting subtle differences between the expression profiles of the *BnSOC1* genes (Figure \ref{figure:228:soc1leaf}).
 A commonality between the expression patterns is the response to the cold treatment, with all six of the copies peaking in expression at day 43 of the time series, halfway through vernalization.